 We also have this gem in 1st John chapter 2:

 Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 The world is passing away, and also its lusts; but the one who does the will of God lives forever.
 (1 John 2:15-17)

 John is also giving us a contrast between the mainstream and our walk with God.
 Those in the mainstream love the mainstream.
-They work hard to appeal to the thinking of the mainstream, with all of its lusts, and they are proud of the fact that they “fit in”, and they do not like those who don’t.
-If you walk out your life with your feet on solid ground, that is, not being “carried about by every wind of doctrine” (Eph 4:14) you will experience the ere of this world.
+They work hard to appeal to the thinking of the mainstream, with all of its lusts, and they are proud of the fact that they “fit in”.
+They also don’t generally like those who don’t very much.
+Their existence reveals to them a different point of reference, and prefer it not be revealed.
+If you walk out your life with your feet on solid ground, that is to say, not being “carried about by every wind of doctrine” (Eph 4:14) you will experience the ire of this world.
 But for me, being hated by the “mainstream” is comforting and assuring.
 It is when I find myself in agreement with this world’s thinking that I become afraid.
-And that is as it should be because Jesus warns us that the world first hated him and it will hate us also.
+And that is as it should be because Jesus warns us that the world first hated him and that it will hate us also.
 He also warns us to be concerned “when all men speak well of [us]” (Luke 6:26).

 The idea of being called out of this world’s way of thinking, as it turns out, is not a New Testament idea.
 We have God calling Noah out the world and into an ark that separated him and his family from the “mainstream”, which killed everyone.
 And again, we see God beginning the operation of redeeming His world by calling Abram out of the world as Abram knew it: